Trodelvy® (sacituzumab govitecan-hziy)

 TROPHY U-01 Study in mUC

-The incidence of hypersensitivity reactions within 24 hours of dosing was 39.8% in Cohort 1 of the study.
-The most frequent hypersensitivity events were dyspnea (12.4%), hypotension (6.2%), and cough (6.2%).
-Grade 3 hypersensitivity occurred in 1 participant (0.9%).
+In Cohort 1 (n=113), the median (range) follow-up was 10.5 (0.3–40.9) months.14 The incidence of hypersensitivity reactions within 24 hours of dosing was 39.8%; the most frequent were dyspnea (12.4%), hypotension (6.2%), and cough (6.2%).
+Grade 3 hypersensitivity occurred in 1 patient (0.9%).
 No cases of Grade 4 or of serious hypersensitivity were reported.
-No cases of anaphylaxis were reported.3 Primary analyses from Cohorts 2 and 3 of any-grade treatment-related AEs with an incidence >20% and ≥15%, respectively did not report an analysis of hypersensitivity.17,18
+No cases of anaphylaxis were reported.9

 IMMU-132-01 Study in Metastatic Epithelial Cancer